shah0421/aws-databricks-lakehouse-project/README.md

 ---

-# Databricks S3 & Secrets Terraform Setup

-All the AWS resources needed for Databricks unity catalog to securly connect to AWS S3 Bucket to access and store data are provisioned using Terraform.
-It follows best practices for IAM, Secrets Manager, and storage credentials.

----

-# 📘 Spark Structured Streaming and Autoloader Project
+# 📘 ETL With Apache Spark Streaming Project

 This project ingests raw customer data from S3 into Delta Lake using Spark streaming, starting with standard Structured Streaming concepts and enhancing them using Databricks Auto Loader for scalability, performance, and schema management.